Skip to main content

 • import.meta.env.EXTENSION_PUBLIC_*

-Use EXTENSION_PUBLIC_ for variables that should be available in extension code.
+Use EXTENSION_PUBLIC_ for variables you want available in extension code.

 // example.mjs